-This article explains how to configure a license server and client machine for use with an Opticstudio or OpticsBuilder or OpticsViewer network license that uses a Red USB or softkey.
-These use a license number such as L100000.
+This article explains how to configure a license server and client machine for use with an Opticstudio, OpticsBuilder or OpticsViewer network license that uses a Red USB license or softkey.
+These use a license number such as L100000 or T100000.

 Note that the network softkey or red USB license is worth the full value of the software.
 We recommend that you ensure the network key for its full replacement value, and that the keyserver machine be kept in a secure room.
 See the Zemax Licensing Policies for details on both perpetual and subscription licenses.

 Zemax network licenses make it easy to receive support renewal updates as they only have to be applied on the server machine.
 This also means the seats can be shared among a team without using transfer codes or trying to keep track of physical USB dongles for each user.

 The Red USB network key has the licensing information embedded in it.
 The softkey has no physical unit -- the license itself is attached to the keyserver computer through software.

 License check-in/check-out for offline use of a license seat is supported with Softkey licenses, but not the Red USB key.

 Before installing the software, there are some simple concepts you must understand.
 The network key is installed on a machine called the keyserver.
 This can be a real machine or a virtual one.
 The server hosts the license key and the software service that makes the license available over your network (LAN).
 The keyserver can be any Windows machine on the network.